Table of Contents

 LeanFIRE is just one approach to financial independence.
 If you're curious about other strategies like FatFIRE, BaristaFIRE, or CoastFIRE, explore our complete guide to different types of FIRE.

 The 4% rule is a cornerstone of FIRE planning.
-It states that if you withdraw 4% of your portfolio annually, your money should last 30+ years.
-For Lean FIRE:
+It states that if you withdraw an inflation-adjusted 4% of your portfolio annually, your money should last 30+ years with a high probability of success.
+Because Lean FIRE requires such a low annual spend, the required portfolio size drops dramatically.

 Example calculations: